Dognapping & Dog Theft Statistics To Know In 2026

 Tethering or leashing laws in different states are making inroads to prevent animal cruelty and neglect.
 These states (2022) and these local communities have strict provisions against animals being tethered.

-Restriction on tethering also changes from district to state.
+Restrictions on tethering also change from district to state.
 Contact your local municipal office if you need to report someone repeatedly tethering or chaining their animals.

 How Could Dognapping Be Prevented?